karunmehta-aigp/ai-pm-delivery-toolkit/project-1-ai-delivery/README.md

 - Technical controls should produce testable evidence.
 - Exceptions should be time-bound and monitored.
 - Controls must be reassessed after material changes.

+**Agentic AI delivery overlay**

+Agentic systems — autonomous, tool-using agents — carry risks broad enough to warrant their own visible checklist rather than sitting only inside the general risk categories above.
+Before any agentic AI system progresses past design readiness (G3), confirm each of the following is defined and owned:

+- Agent inventory and ownership — every agent is registered with a named accountable owner, not just a technical contact.
+- Autonomy classification — mapped to the Autonomy Levels in Section 21 (L0–L4), not assumed.
+- Unique non-human identity — no agent operates under a shared human credential.
+- Least-privilege tool permissions — each tool grant is scoped to the minimum required for the agent's bounded purpose.
+- MCP/API/tool allowlisting — the agent can only call explicitly approved tools and endpoints.
+- Memory and context controls — what the agent retains across sessions, and how that memory is protected from contamination.
+- Action-level approval matrix — which actions the agent may take unsupervised versus which require human approval, per action, not per agent.
+- Reversibility and transaction limits — irreversible or high-value actions are identified and gated separately from routine ones.
+- Multi-agent handoffs — where one agent's output becomes another agent's input, the handoff itself is logged and validated, not assumed correct.
+- Sandbox and simulation — the agent has been tested in an isolated environment before touching production data or systems.
+- Kill switch — a tested, reliable mechanism exists to halt the agent immediately, independent of the agent's own cooperation.
+- Complete action traceability — every action the agent takes is logged with enough context to reconstruct what happened and why, after the fact.

+This overlay does not replace AI-PM-03 (Agentic AI Deployment Readiness) in the prompt library — it is the checklist that prompt is designed to produce evidence against.

 ---